 Touch the Snow

-New for 2020, visitors get access to the snowy slopes of Schilthorn.
+New in 2020, visitors get access to the snowy slopes of Schilthorn.
 Similar to Jungfraujoch, you will now get to play in the snow year-round, even during the summer months.

 How Long Does a Visit to Schilthorn last?